Whether you call it a thesis or a claim,

 Look at these example thesis statements from the Center for Writing Studies

 Although the timber wolf is a timid and gentle animal, it is being systematically exterminated.

 The original does not give a reason for the extermination of the timber wolf.

 Although the timber wolf is actually a timid and gentle animal, it is being systematically exterminated because people wrongfully believe it to be a fierce and cold-blooded killer.

-The revised version does: because people wrongfully believe it to be a fierce and cold-blooded killer.
+The revised version does contain a reason: "because people wrongfully believe it to be a fierce and cold-blooded killer."